 - Reward them accordingly each time they occur

 It is essential to continue to evaluate your expectations over time.
 You may find that student behavior has shifted negatively or that your approach isn’t working.
-This is the perfect time to test changes, but you can only know where you stand if you consistently evaluate your PBIS program.
+This is the perfect time to test changes, but you can only know where you stand if you consistently evaluate your PBIS program with data-based decisions.

 PBIS Tier 1 best practices

 Tier 1 of PBIS focuses on creating a solid foundation that supports Tiers 2 and 3.
-Here are some best practices you should follow to successfully implement PBIS at your school:
+Here are some best practices you should follow to implement PBIS at your school successfully:

 When setting expectations

 Your Tier 1 team should identify which core behaviors to encourage within your student body.
 Once that’s settled, you need to communicate these behavioral goals with your students and make sure they understand them.
 You can make this process easier for students and teachers by focusing on a small group of behavioral adjustments.
-Generally speaking, three to five is a good number to start with.
+Generally speaking, 3 to 5 is a good number to start with.

 When teaching students

-Simply stating behavioral goals isn’t enough to bring about real change in your school environment.
-You must ensure these behaviors are taught or demonstrated if you expect students to model after them.
-This means your teachers need to be heavily engaged with your PBIS system and invested in helping children understand what they need to do to meet the expectations set.
+Simply stating behavioral goals isn’t enough to bring about real change in your school climate .
+You must ensure these behaviors are taught or demonstrated if you expect students to model them.
+This means your teachers need to be heavily engaged with your PBIS system and invested in helping children understand what they need to do to meet the set expectations.
 You should also have unanimous teacher buy-in — even if one teacher decides to forego your PBIS system within their own classroom, this will undermine your schoolwide efforts once students notice the inconsistency.

 Tier 1 is the most comprehensive of the three PBIS tiers.
 Since the majority of your student body will belong in this category, you should make sure your teachers, staff, and parents are supporting it to its fullest extent.